Magua/advent_of_code_setup/README.md

 - `test/dec01tests.rs`
 - Added row for dec01 module in `src/lib.rs`

-For December 2 and forward just create the tree equivalent files above and add module in `src/lib.rs`.
+For December 2 and forward just create the three equivalent files above and add module in `src/lib.rs`.

 ## Todo